Organisation: | Copyright (C) 2019-2025 Olivier Boudeville |

 {us_main_config_filename, "us-main-for-tests.config"}.

-This US-Main configuration file concentrates the settings of all the services presented below, and the ones of US-Main itself; it is additionally used by the US-Main scripts, notably in order to start, stop, or monitor a designated US-Main server.
+This US-Main configuration file designated by us.config concentrates the settings of all the facilities presented above; it is additionally used by the US-Main scripts, notably in order to start, stop, kill, monitor, control a designated US-Main server.

 The communication gateway will rely on Ceylan-Mobile to send SMS.
 For that, a suitable 3G device (typically a USB key) will have to be used.

-So gpasswd -a main-srv uucp can be executed as root (and possibly main-srv may run newgrp uucp).
+So gpasswd -a us-main-user uucp can be executed as root (and possibly us-main-user may run newgrp uucp to update its group identification).

 As mentioned, the single mandatory prerequisite of the Universal Server is US-Common, which relies on Ceylan-Traces, which implies in turn Ceylan-WOOPER, then Ceylan-Myriad and Erlang.